agentquackyt/Tetrois/readme.md

 ## Troubleshooting & Tips

 - Ensure your terminal supports ANSI colors and is wide enough for the UI.
-- If you see rendering issues, try increasing terminal size or use `FORCE_COLS` / `FORCE_ROWS` for testing.
+- If you see rendering issues, try increasing terminal size

-## Contributing

-Feel free to open issues or submit pull requests.
-Ideas for improvements:

-- Improve the rendering engine

 ## License